ietf-rats-wg/eat/draft-ietf-rats-eat.md

 - Several edits and clarifications for freshness and nonces
 - Correct eat_nonce registration for JSON-encoded tokens
 - Add security considerations for freshness
+- Change/clarify the input to digest algorithm for detached claims sets

 --- contributor